 - within a period of nine months of the employee returning to work after a maternity-related contract suspension period;

-- as a result of the employee being a victim of domestic violence or threatening behaviour who then exercises his or her right to:
+- as a result of the employee being a victim of domestic violence or threatening behaviour who then exercises the right to:

 - as a result of an employee being on leave to care for a child under the age of three or caring for a family member.

-Workers’ representatives are protected and terminating an employee representative is only possible in the context of an economic, technical, organisational or production-related dismissal where there is no other employee rendering similar services.
-Although it is theoretically possible to terminate an employee representative for ‘cause’ (eg, gross misconduct), this is often difficult in practice.
+Workers’ representatives are protected and terminating an employee representative is possible only in the context of an economic, technical, organisational or production-related dismissal where no other employee renders similar services.
+Although it is theoretically possible to terminate an employee representative for cause (eg, gross misconduct), this is often difficult in practice.

 Jurisdiction and procedure